amitjoy/osgifx/index.md

 #### Project Import for Development

-1. Install Java 17 JDK Distribution (including JavaFX) in your machine (Currently I am using [ZuluFX](https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx) that includes JavaFX modules already)
+1. Install Java 17 JDK Distribution (including JavaFX modules) in your machine (Currently I am using [Zulu Distribution](https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx) that includes JavaFX modules already)
 2. Set the newly installed JDK 17 to your `JAVA_HOME`
 3. Install `Eclipse IDE for RCP/RAP Developers` and make sure your Eclipse installation uses the currently installed JDK to start with
 4. Install `Bndtools` and `e(fx)clipse` from Eclipse Marketplace